15 Scams in Thailand and How to Avoid Them

 Interior of MBK shopping center in Bangkok

-In case you want buy the authentic product, it is better that you go to the official stores.
+If you want to buy authentic products, better go to official stores

-⭐ You may also be interested in this other article about What to see in Bangkok: 21 must-sees where I talk about MBK shopping center and other places to shop in Bangkok.
+⭐ You may also be interested in this other article about What to see in Bangkok: 21 must-sees where I talk about the MBK shopping center and other shopping spots in Bangkok.

 jewel fest club jewelry thailand